 Use score from SpamAssassin

 If this option is selected, hMailServer will use the spam score given by SpamAssassin and add it to the hMailServer spam score.
 If the option is de-selected, hMailServer will use the score specified in the Score text box.
+The score from SpamAssassin will only be used where the SpamAssassin 'mark' threshold is reached.

 Click this button if you want hMailServer to test to connect to SpamAssassin.
 After hMailServer has done this, the result of the test will be shown to you.